-The Persuasive Communication method is a top-down approach that helps deliver a key messages in a logical way.
+The Persuasive Communication method is a top-down approach that helps deliver key messages in a logical way.
 It is also helpful within an organization to collaborate on a pitch or presentation.
-For example we often ask each other at Revenue Architects, “What is the S-C-Q-A?”.
+For example, we often ask each other at Revenue Architects, “What is the S-C-Q-A?”.

 The S-C-Q-A Model

 Persuasive communication is a structured way to position and communicate that ties your answer or proposed idea – to the situation and complication that your buyer is facing and that they want to overcome.